vijaygupta18/QnA-Session/README.md

 ### Creating a Session
 1. Visit the app homepage.
-2. Enter your desired admin password in the input field.
-3. Click the "✨ Create New Session" button.
+2. Click the "✨ Create New Session" button.
-4. You will be redirected to your new session with full admin access.
+3. You will be redirected to your new session with full admin access.
 The URL will contain your admin hash.
-5. **Important**: Copy this URL and save it securely.
+4. **Important**: Copy this URL and save it securely.
 This is your unique admin link for this session.
-6. Share the session link with participants (using the "📋 Share Session" button gives them Question Access).
+5. Share the session link with participants (using the "📋 Share Session" button gives them Question Access).

 ### Joining a Session
 1. **With Full Admin Access**: Use the unique admin URL you saved from session creation.
-2. **With Question Access**: Use the link shared by the admin (generated via the "Share Session" button or manually constructed with the `qh` hash or password in URL).
+2. **With Question Access**: Use the link shared by the admin (generated via the "Share Session" button).
 3. **With Read-Only Access**: Simply use the base session URL (e.g., `https://your-app.github.io/?session=YOUR_SESSION_ID`).
 4. Depending on your access level, you can view, ask questions, vote, or manage the session.